functionland/automatic-poolnode-creation-script/README.md

 --bootnodes: [default=''] You can use this parameter to provide bootstrap nodes to this node to connect to initially.

+--user: [default=ubuntu] You should set the user that you are logged in as the system uses home folder for storing data. e.g /home/user

 Example
 ```bash
 ./validator_setup.sh --password='VeryStrongPassword$!' --validator=01 --domain=test.fx.land --bootnodes=/ip4/127.0.0.1/tcp/30334/p2p/12D3KooWBeXV65svCyknCvG1yLxXVFwRxzBLqvBJnUF6W84BLugv